enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/email-control.md

 </div>
 ```

-**NOTE**: Here you can see that we're using the ng-init-directive to call the init-method on our controller and passing in the currently selected control, this way the controller will get a reference to selected control.
-The object `vm.selectedControl` is the actual data model that will be stored for this control, in our case it looks something like this:
+**NOTE**: Here you can see that we're using the ng-init-directive to call the init-method on our controller and pass in the currently selected control, this way the controller will get a reference to the selected control.
+The object `vm.selectedControl` is the actual data model that will be stored for this control, in our case, it looks something like this:

 ```javascript
 {